ArduPilot/ardupilot_wiki/rover/source/docs/sailboat-hardware.rst

 Hardware Setup
 ==============

 Sailing vehicles require a rudder for boats or movable wheel(s) for land vehicles.
-This is setup in the normal way by assigning a servo output channel to function 26 (Ground Steering).
+This is setup in the normal way by assigning a servo output channel, ``SERVOx_FUNCTION``, to function 26 (Ground Steering).

 Sailing vehicles also require a method of controlling the sails.
 The servo must pull in and let out the sails in a symmetrical way.
 I.e. no change of servo position should be required to set the sails at the same angle on a new tack.
 This is typically achieved through the use of a sail winch servo with a main sheet system.
-The sail winch is servo output function 89 - Main Sail.
+The sail winch is servo output function, ``SERVOx_FUNCTION``, 89 - Main Sail.

 Although not absolutely required for best results a wind vane should be fitted to allow the vehicle to sense the wind direction.
 A further improvement can be gained by fitting a wind speed sensor, the faster your vehicle goes relative